Late duck season is Jan 17th-25th.

 |Lake level||1143.12 conservation Pool 1144.4 The dam is releasing 200 CFS.|

 Good due to high numbers of migrants around the area and warm temperatures opening up water.
 Water levels and vegetation are good to excellent.

 No activites/hunting allowed in the Steve Lloyd Wetland/Refuge.

 Motorized boats are only allowed in Mall Creek wetland, electric motors are considered "motorized".
-All other wetlands are open to NON motorized boats and walk in hunting.
+All other public hunting wetlands are open to NON motorized boats and walk in hunting.

 Lower Smith Bottom and the Gatesville boat ramp have been reopened since the 2013 fall hunting and fishing season.